Xahtrog/Guild-Calendar/readme.md

 A Guild Wars 2 module for Blish HUD that displays your guild's events in-game by syncing with a Google Calendar.

 LONG LIVE MY GUILD (DEAD)!
 The guild in which inspired me to make this!
 To all of you who were here when I decided to make this for us, I thank you!
+All 29 of you at this moment in time :D You Know who you are!

 ## Features
 * **Live Sync:** Automatically pulls events from your guild's public Google Calendar.